-For the client, implementation means looking after what was set out in the planning phase and contractually agreed with the supplier in the tendering and contracting phase (refer to Tendering and contracting for technology and IT systems/Tendering and contracting: Building).
+For the client, implementation means looking after what was set out in the planning phase and contractually agreed with the supplier in the tendering and contracting phase.

 - Holistic implementation control: Taking on delegable construction tasks saves on resources and allows the client to concentrate on their key tasks